Jiang Zemin

-Jiang was appointed as the mayor of Shanghai in 1985, later being promoted to its Communist Party secretary, as well as a member of the CCP Politburo, in 1987.
-Jiang came to power unexpectedly as a compromise candidate following his1989 Tiananmen Square protests and massacre, when he replaced Zhao Ziyang as CCP general secretary after Zhao was ousted for his support for the student movement.
-As the involvement of the "Eight Elders" in Chinese politics steadily declined, Jiang consolidated his hold on power to become the "paramount leader" in the country during the 1990s.
-Urged by Deng Xiaoping's southern tour in 1992, Jiang officially introduced the term "socialist market economy" in his speech during the 14th CCP National Congress held later that year, which accelerated "opening up and reform".
+Jiang came to power unexpectedly as a compromise candidate following the 1989 Tiananmen Square protests and massacre, when he replaced Zhao Ziyang as CCP general secretary after Zhao was ousted for his support for the student movement.
+Jiang also assumed the chairmanship of the Central Military Commission from Deng Xiaoping.
+As the involvement of the Eight Elders in Chinese politics steadily declined, Jiang consolidated his hold on power to become the "paramount leader" and "core leader" in 1989.
+Urged by Deng Xiaoping's southern tour in 1992, Jiang officially introduced the term socialist market economy in his speech during the 14th CCP National Congress held later that year, which accelerated reform and opening up.
+In the economy, Jiang's administration oversaw the breaking of the iron rice bowl, started several key infrastructure projects and privatized many state-owned enterprises.
+Jiang prohibited the military engaging in business, proposed the revitalize the country through science and education policy, and started various projects including Project 211, and Project 985 to improve education.
+In 1999, Jiang started a crack down on Falun Gong.
+In foreign policy, Jiang oversaw closer relations with Russia, with a friendship treaty signed in 2001, as well as the founding of the Shanghai Cooperation Organisation.
+Relations with the United States were marked by tensions, due to the Third Taiwan Strait Crisis in 1996, the US bombing of the Chinese embassy in Belgrade in 1999 and the 2001 Hainan island incident.

 Under Jiang's leadership, China experienced substantial economic growth with the continuation of market reforms.
-The returning of Hong Kong from the United Kingdom in 1997 and of Macau from Portugal in 1999, and entry into the World Trade Organisation in 2001, were landmark moments of his era.
+The returning of Hong Kong from the United Kingdom in 1997 and of Macau from Portugal in 1999, and entry into the World Trade Organization in 2001, were landmark moments of his era.
 China also witnessed improved relations with the outside world, while the Communist Party maintained its tight control over the state.
-Jiang faced criticism over human rights abuses, including the crackdown on the Falun Gong movement.
-His contributions to party doctrine, known as the "Three Represents", were written into the CCP constitution in 2002.
+His contributions to party doctrine, known as the Three Represents, were written into the CCP constitution in 2002.
 Jiang gradually vacated his official leadership titles from 2002 to 2005, being succeeded in these roles by Hu Jintao, although he and his political faction continued to influence affairs until much later.
-On 30 November 2022, Jiang died from leukemia and multiple organ failure in Shanghai.
+In 2022, Jiang died at the age of 96 in Shanghai; he was accorded a state funeral.